Cover

 Living with HCV

-Lack of information about HCV in the gay community, even amongst HIV-positive men makes a new diagnosis difficult at a time when you need most support.
-Some people say it felt like getting their original HIV diagnosis again.
+There is an increasing awareness about HCV in the gay community, especially among HIV positive men.
+But a new HCV diagnosis can be difficult and some people say it felt like getting their original HIV diagnosis again.

 Living with HCV has been difficult.
 When I discovered my HIV infection, I told almost no one.
 When I discovered my HCV infection I told too many people which I now regret since it means I have less control over who knows and who does not.